 The Yeshiva with its vision created a Kollel program for its avrechim.
 Each year the Yeshiva celebrated many weddings of its students who went on to establish Torah homes.
 In order to envelope these young men and support them at their new stage of life the Yeshiva created a high quality Kollel where the married graduates can continue to learn Torah at an excellent standard within the walls of Tiferet Yonatan Yehoshua

-The "Ashal Yoel" Hall of Kindness is more than just a hall - it's the beating heart of compassion and love for one's fellow man.
-Inspired by the vision of the yeshiva's pillar, Rabbi Yoel Landau, the hall serves as a focal point for extensive social activities, including warm community events, distributions to the needy, and other initiatives that embody the values of kindness and giving.
+The "Landa Hall" is more than a hall - it is a beating heart of kindness and love for others.
+Inspired by the vision of the yeshiva's leader, Rabbi Yoel Landa, the 16th, the hall is a hub for extensive social activity, where warm community events are held, distribution to those in need, and other initiatives that express the values of kindness and giving.

 The Ashal Yoel Institute was established with the goal of fostering a culture of deep thought and written expression among yeshiva students.
 The initiative has blossomed into a thriving intellectual center.
 The institute produces a wide range of books and booklets written by outstanding students, alongside the esteemed series "Shiurei Rabbi Yisrael Meir," which reflects the depth of the yeshiva head and enriches the knowledge of many scholars.